Christian Horner Victories are never easy

 Q: You managed to effectively respond to all of Lewis’s actions, the mechanics of Red Bull Racing had excellent pit stops, although the pressure was huge …

-Christian Horner: At this circuit it was important to drive well into the pits, because here it is very close to the pit lane, but Mercedes mechanics acted correctly, pushed aside and held the cables so that our cars could enter normally.
+Christian Horner: At this circuit it was important to drive well into the pits, because here it is very crowded in the pit lane, but Mercedes mechanics acted correctly, pushed aside and held the cables so that our cars could drive in normally.
 And our team in the pits really worked very quickly and smoothly.

 Q: Sergio Perez was named Racer of the Day – apparently, he also deserves praise?